OrangeCoding2021/crafting-py-chat/README.md

 # crafing-py-chat
 Minecraft stores old chat logs in Gzip .log files.
 To escape having to manually unzip these files with another program, I created a Python script to do it for me.
-By extending this idea, I hope to create a functional program that is easy to use anytime I feel like looking through my old Minecraft chat logs
+By extending this idea, I hope to create a functional program that is easy to use anytime I feel like looking through my old Minecraft chat logs.

+This program can also be used to look at contents of any text file zipped by gzip I assume.

 # Features
 ~ Displaying all the contents of a log file in the console